cognitedata/opcua-extractor-net/docs/keyvault.md

 password: !keyvault my-secret-name
 ```

-To use Key Vault, you also need to include the `azure-keyvault` section in your configuration, with the following parameters:
+To use Key Vault, you also need to include the `key-vault` section in your configuration, with the following parameters:

 | Parameter | Description |
 | - | - |